-- Proof of Grade 12 Diploma or equivalent. - o If the prospective students are currently in Grade 12, a letter from the school stating that they are a student in good standing, is required. - Transcript of marks, with the following mandatory courses completed: - o Biology 11 or 12 with a minimum average of 65% - o English 11 or 12 with a minimum average of 65% - o Math 11 or 12 with a minimum average of 65% - Proof of a valid driver's license or government issued I.D. - A Criminal Record Check with Vulnerable Sector Check, that is valid within the past 30 days. - Immunization Record or Proof of Immunity to: - MMR (Measles, Mumps, Rubella) Diphtheria Hepatitis B - Pertussis (Whooping Cough) Varicella - o Tetanus
+- Proof of Grade 12 Diploma or equivalent. - o If the prospective students are currently in Grade 12, a letter from the school stating that they are a student in good standing, is required. - Transcript of marks, with a grade of 65% or more, in three or more of the following course domains, at the Grades 11 or 12 level: - Science - o English - o Math - Proof of a valid driver's license or government issued I.D. - Criminal Record Check with Vulnerable Sector Check, that is valid within the past 30 days.

+- Immunization Record or Proof of Immunity to:

+- o MMR (Measles, Mumps, Rubella)

+- o Pertussis (Whooping Cough)

+- o Tetanus

+- o COVID-19 (Nova Scotia only)

 - Proof of two-step Tuberculosis (TB) screening

 - Complete the Pre-Selection Package:

-- The Candidate Information Form
+- o The Candidate Information Form

 - o The Pre-Selection Self-Interview Questionnaire

 - o The Interview with a Paramedic Form

 - o The Professional Reference Form

 - Payment of the \$100 application fee.